Choosing the right builder for your loft conversion

 - Mansard roof conversions: The most dramatic style of conversion involves changing the entire roof structure, adding a flat roof with sloping “walls” at 72 degree angles, and dormer windows added.
 It adds the most room, but significantly changes the appearance of the property.

 The work you can do to your own home depends on the type of home you have, what planning permissions you are allowed, and your available budget.
 To begin the process, you will need drawings of the planned conversion created by an architect or architectural technician, while a structural engineer may also be required to assess the viability of a conversion, and what changes will need to be made to avoid damaging the property.
-This can all be done prior to hiring a builder, and in the opinion of Lewis Sage of Romford’s UPS Home Improvements, a tradesmen with more than 160 pieces of positive feedback on MyBuilder, it’s best to have it all ready before bringing a tradesman in.
+This can all be done prior to hiring a builder, and in the opinion of Lewis Sage of Romford’s UPS Home Improvements, a tradesperson with more than 160 pieces of positive feedback on MyBuilder, it’s best to have it all ready before bringing a tradesperson in.

 I’d say in seven out of ten cases, people have their plans ready when I come in to quote, and that’s the simplest way, as I’ll know the scope of the job can give a good, accurate quote.
 Sometimes people have me over and they don’t have plans, in which case, I pass them on to architects I know.
 It’s best to have them done separately, and pay for them separately - then they’re your plans, and you can take them to different builders to get a range of quotes.